-Stalking can be defined as unwanted behaviour from an individual who may be continuously making contact via phone, email, mail or online.
+Stalking can be defined as unwanted behavior from an individual who may be continuously making contact via phone, email, mail or online.
 They may send unwanted gifts, follow the person, appear at their workplace, their home and places they regularly visit.
-The behaviours of stalkers can range in severity, frequency and the level of danger they may pose.
+The behaviors of stalkers can range in severity, frequency and the level of danger they may pose.
 While the majority of cases do not end in homicide, new research has now been published which highlights the risk factors involved and the potential relationship between stalking and murder.

-In one of the early but most influential studies and classifications of stalking behaviour came from Zona and colleagues (1993) who used data from the Los Angeles Police Department on stalking cases.
-They specifically focused on individuals showing obsessional behaviour or an ‘abnormal long-term pattern’ of harassment towards another individual.
+In one of the early but most influential studies and classifications of stalking behavior came from Zona and colleagues (1993) who used data from the Los Angeles Police Department on stalking cases.
+They specifically focused on individuals showing obsessional behavior or an ‘abnormal long-term pattern’ of harassment towards another individual.
 Many of their cases involved stalkers focused on famous individuals in and around Los Angeles.
 They studied 74 cases and classified them into three groups: love obsessional, simple obsessional and erotomanic.

 Taking this research and other studies in the same field forward, an in-depth research study was carried out by the Homicide Research Group at the University of Gloucestershire in association with the Suzy Lamplugh Trust.
 Their aim was to explore the relationship between stalking and homicide within the UK, looking at a total of 358 murder cases with a male perpetrator and female victim spanning 2012 to 2014.

 This research highlights the idea that a stalker who goes on to commit homicide against their victim travels through an ‘emotional journey’ to reach that point and it is not necessarily a spontaneous act of violence that results in the fatal outcome.
-It is this journey with the commonly identified traits and behaviours which should be flagged the researchers say, and its understanding could provide the most opportunity for intervention and protection of the victim.
+It is this journey with the commonly identified traits and behaviors which should be flagged the researchers say, and its understanding could provide the most opportunity for intervention and protection of the victim.

-One of the key findings of this research was the staggering statistic that out of the 358 cases studied, 94% showed stalking behaviour involved in the period before the killing.
+One of the key findings of this research was the staggering statistic that out of the 358 cases studied, 94% showed stalking behavior involved in the period before the killing.
 The finding that in 85% of these cases the murder occurred within the victim’s home also highlights this as a danger spot and that access should be restricted as a priority.

 They define these terms as: